“Let food be thy medicine and medicine be thy food.” ~ Hippocrates ~

 We’ve all heard the old adage, “Eat your fruits and vegetables.”

 Sugar is bad!
-That includes any foods that are converted to sugar rapidly in the body, such as bread, rice, pasta, and potatoes.
-Foods rapidly converted to sugar in the body have a high “glycemic index.”
-Foods with a high glycemic index raise your insulin level, predispose you to diabetes, and accelerate the development of other age-related disorders such as cardiovascular disease by promoting cellular inflammation.
+Any foods which are converted to sugar rapidly in the body, such as bread, rice, pasta, and potatoes, have a high “glycemic index.”
+Foods with a high glycemic index raise your insulin level, predispose you to diabetes, and accelerate the development of other age-related disorders, such as cardiovascular disease, by promoting cellular inflammation.